hatimak/vivre-card/README.md

 ## content
 - put experience on top, then projects, then mini-projects
 - put gsoc in experience
-- condense points, remove redundancy, split longer ones (esp. gsoc, biometric, aficionado)
+- condense points, remove redundancy, split longer ones
-- add "volunteer" position under eclub. keep coordinator as well (?)
+- add all positions, showcase climb up the ladder
-- put education on top (?)
+- put education on top

 > "experience is something you are paid for. when some one is paying for you, you would have done something worthy of that payment"
 > "startups or established companies, experience in lab is different from experience on [site]"